Rey Langit: Early life

-A man of truly humble beginnings, Rey expressed his dynamism at a very young age.
-He would pull the weeds in a Chinese neighbor's garden for ten centavos a bundle, drove a pedicab, sell comics magazines to his classmates, and would even sell native foods like "kakanin" and "matamis na bao" to them at snack time to support his schooling expenses.
-He finished his primary education at the F.G.
-Caldreon Elementary School, a public school in Manila.
-He started his First year of High School in MLQU and finished the rest of his high school education at the Far Eastern University Boys High School.
+Langit expressed his dynamism at a very young age.
+He would pull the weeds in a Chinese neighbor's garden for ten centavos a bundle, drove a pedicab, sell comics magazines to his classmates, and would even sell native foods like "kakanin" (sticky rice cake) and "matamis na bao" (sweetened coconut) to them at snack time to support his schooling expenses.
+He finished his primary education at the Felipe G. Calderon Elementary School, a public school in Manila.
+He started his secondary education at Manuel L. Quezon University and finished the rest of his high school education at the Far Eastern University Boys High School.

 Already a working student, he pursued his college education at the Far Eastern University.
-He is a BS Commerce graduate and an exemplary student leader.
+He is a BS Commerce graduate and a student leader.
 He was a Director of the Order of Parliamentarians Confraternity; President of the IABF Banking Association; a Model Cadet and ROTC Officer; undisputed “Duplo King”; President of FEU Philippine Cultural Performance Arts Group; RHO OMEGA TAU Fraternity; and a Director of the FEU Progressive Party.
 He finished second year law at the FEU College of Law.